 I can’t find my newest wrist brace I bought last Sunday.
 They wear out fairly quickly if you wear them a lot.

-I would much rather enjoy what I see outside my door.
-The leaves turning.
-The light shifting as it shapes itself into another season.
+I’d much rather enjoy what I see outside my door.
+The leaves turning and the light shifting as it shapes itself into another season.

 Six months ago today I lost my sweet Abi girl.
 I told myself I wouldn’t mention her today.
 But it seems I cannot hold that promise to myself.

 I still haven’t taken her ashes out of the drawer.
 I can’t bring myself to look at that little box.

 Such a tiny box to hold what was a living, breathing bundle of energy.